Contact: Tamie McGowen

 The goal is to increase the number of convenient food options available to truck drivers.
 Food truck operators can apply for a temporary encroachment easement permit to operate at one or more of the state’s 86 rest areas.
 Each food truck is responsible for all waste cleanup and removal, following all food-safety rules, and maintaining social distancing among employees and customers.

-Operators need to specify which rest areas for which they are applying, and the permits will be valid through June 15.
-Because food trucks are licensed locally, each truck can only operate within the locality for which they are licensed and permitted by the local health inspector.
+Operators need to specify which rest areas for which they are applying, and the permits will be valid until Aug.
+14. Because food trucks are licensed locally, each truck can only operate within the locality for which they are licensed and permitted by the local health inspector.

 "Helping our truckers and facilitating the movement of essential goods during the COVID-19 crisis is a priority.
 We hope this gives truckers more food options to keep them and the economy moving.
 We also hope this provides additional business opportunities for food trucks hit hard by stay-at-home health orders."